-AnycastWikipedia: Anycast is a network addressing and routing methodology in which a single destination address has multiple routing paths to two or more endpoint destinations.
-Routers will select the desired path on t..., at a very basic level, is when a collection of servers share the same IP address and data is sent from a source computer to the server that is topographically closest.
+AnycastWikipedia: Anycast is a network addressing and routing methodology in which a single destination IP address is shared by devices (generally servers) in multiple locations.
+Routers direct packets addressed to thi..., at a very basic level, is when a collection of servers share the same IP address and data is sent from a source computer to the server that is topographically closest.
 It is important to remember that topographically closer does not inherently mean geographically closer, though this is often the case.

-Anycast is used primarily for load balancingWikipedia: In computing, load balancing improves the distribution of workloads across multiple computing resources, such as computers, a computer cluster, network links, central processing units, or disk drives.... to allow the server topographically closest to a user to handle their request.
+Anycast is used primarily for load balancingWikipedia: In computing, load balancing refers to the process of distributing a set of tasks over a set of resources (computing units), with the aim of making their overall processing more efficient.
+Load balanc... to allow the server topographically closest to a user to handle their request.
 This helps cut down on latency and bandwidth costs and improves load time for users.

 As with all routing, it cannot be guaranteed that a packet will take the same path across the Internet as its predecessor.
 With Anycast, it cannot be guaranteed that a packet will reach the same destination server as its predecessor.
 As such, Anycast is not suitable for protocols which track state.
 TCP is an example of one of these.
 UDP, however, is perfect for Anycast providing it does not try to track state at a higher level of the OSI model and that the application layer protocol does not rely on a large number of fragemented datagrams to transfer data.